-David Copperfield Addresses Past Accusations in #MeToo Statement
+David Copperfield Addresses Sexual Assault Reports Amid New Accusation

 Frazer Harrison/Getty Images

-David Copperfield is speaking out about the #MeToo movement.
+David Copperfield is speaking out about the #MeToo movement amid a new accusation of sexual assault.

 In a lengthy statement voicing support for victims of sexual abuse, the famous illusionist also described how his life was "turned upside down" by what he claimed were false allegations made against him more than a decade ago.
 In 2007, a woman accused Copperfield of sexually assaulting her at his Bahamas home.
 Charges were never filed against him and the woman was later arrested for allegedly falsely claiming another person assaulted her.